ChuckkNorris/replicon-expenser/readme.md

 # Steps to Run

-1. Install NodeJS
-2. Install Dependencies

-   `npm install`

-3. Name your expenses and put them in a folder:
+1. Name your expense receipt images and put them in a folder:

    ```
    2019-09-06_Meal_Dinner_Elways_$13.22.png